 Along the Bastioni, make sure to observe the various watchtowers – Torre di San Giacomo, Torre della Polveriera, Torre di Sant’Elmo.
 Go there in time for sunset for splending views of Capo Caccia in the distance; or for dinner – there are many restaurants in the stretch called Bastioni Marco Polo.

-The nicest square to hang out is next to Porta a Mare.
+The nicest square to hang out is Piazza Civica, which is next to Porta a Mare.
 There you will find many nice boutiques and cafés – the most famous one is Caffé Costantino, on the ground floor of Palazzo d’Abis.

 Shop till you drop

-One thing I never tire of doing in Alghero is shopping – or window shopping when I feel my budget won’t allow me to spend.
-Alghero is the capital of Riviera del Corallo (Coral Riviera) so you will find many jewelries that sell jewels made in this beautiful bright red or pink material.
+Alghero is one of the best shopping hubs in Sardinia.
+It is the capital of Riviera del Corallo (Coral Riviera) so you will find many jewelries that sell jewels made in this beautiful bright red or pink material.

 Other than that, there are many other shops.
 Alghero is the birth place of Antonio Marras, a well known Italian designer, and he obviously has his atelier in the city – right by Porta a Mare.